- Education and Science»

 Himalayan Balsam at Still Creek

 One of the places where the Himalayan balsam can be found in British Columbia is around Still Creek in Burnaby.
 This creek travels across the centre of the city and eventually enters Burnaby Lake.
-The area where Still Creek approaches the lake and the land around the lake itself form a park known as the Burnaby Lake Regional Park.
+The area where Still Creek approaches the lake and the land around the lake itself form a natural park known as the Burnaby Lake Regional Park.

 Still Creek in Burnaby Lake Regional Park